paulburgess1357/LeetNeoCode/README.md

 5. Need another attempt?
 Run `:LC 1` again and you'll get `Solution_2.cpp`
 6. **Manage recent work**: Use `:LC Recent Store` to copy your 10 most recent problems to a separate directory
 7. **Quick access**: Use `:LC Recent List` to see your recent work with timestamps
+8. **Search by keywords**: Use `:LC Keywords "binary search, heap"` to find all solutions that use specific algorithms
-8. Grep or Telescope through `solutions/` when you want to revisit old work
+9. Grep or Telescope through `solutions/` when you want to revisit old work
-9. Want to view your most recent code?
+10. Want to view your most recent code?
 Type `LC Recent` to quickly pull in your most recent, worked on solution.

 ---